 While there are some fairly varying opinions regarding exactly what happened when walmart got conditioned approval for their acquisition of Niu Hai Holdings, one thing at least seems clear: MOFCOM is not overly fond of VIEs.

-This certainly won't be welcomed by foreign investors using VIEs, but its hardly news either.
+This certainly won’t be welcomed by foreign investors using VIEs, but its hardly news either.
 MOFCOM have been the most vocal department when it comes to issues relating to VIEs, for instance in their recent M&A regulations, so a continues negative stance is hardly shocking.
+What is interesting is how they express their negative views.

 1200 hrs. local